plone/training/plone_training_config/instructions.rst

 Now the Zope-instance we're using is running.
 You can stop the running instance anytime using ``ctrl + c``.

-You can now point your local browser at http://localhost:8080 and see the Plone that is running in vagrant.
+If you point your local browser at http://localhost:8080 you see that Plone is running in vagrant.
 This works because Virtualbox forwards the port 8080 from the guest-system (the vagrant-Ubuntu) to the host-system (your normal operating-system).
 Now create a new Plone-Site by clicking "Create a new Plone-Site".
 The username and the password are both "admin" (Never do this on a real site!).

 The Buildout for this Plone is in a shared folder, this means we run it in the vagrant-box from ``/vagrant/buildout`` but we can also access it in out own operating-system and use our favorite editor.
 You will find the directory ``buildout`` in the directory ``training`` that you created in the very beginning next to ``Vagrantfile`` and ``manifests``.

 .. note::

-    The database and the python-packages are **not accessible** in you own system since large files and you cannot use symlinks in shared folders.
+    The database and the python-packages are not accessible in you own system since large files cannot make use of symlinks in shared folders.
 The database lies in ``/home/vagrant/var``, the python-packages are in ``/home/vagrant/omelette``.

 If you have any problems or questions please mail us at team@starzel.de